-This document is the Draft Final CUSC Modification Report document that contains the discussion of the Workgroup which formed in September 2017 to assess the proposal, the responses to the Workgroup Consultation which closed on 10 September 2018, the voting of the Workgroup held on 19 November 2018.
+This document is the second Code Administrator Consultation document that contains the discussion of the Workgroup which formed in September 2017 to assess the proposal, the responses to the Workgroup Consultation which closed on 10 September 2018, the voting of the Workgroup held on 19 November 2018.
 The Panel reviewed the Workgroup Report at their CUSC Panel meeting on 30 November 2018 and agreed that the Workgroup had met its Terms of Reference and that the Workgroup could be discharged.
-This document also contains the responses received from the Code Administrator Consultation which closed on 16 January 2019.